sihon321/vaporBlog/README.md

 </p>

 # Vapor Blog
-This is an Template for using vapor and material-kit
+This is a blog template for using vapor and material-kit

 ## Features